-are claiming the benefits that they are entitled to.
+Customers will realise increases in household income through ensuring that they are claiming the benefits that they are entitled to.
 Homeless local residents are supported with financial, wellbeing and safety advice.
 Customers will report a decrease in anxiety and stress due to receiving support with home energy, financial and wider issues.
 Customers will be able to utilise slow cooking to make affordable and healthy meals whilst reducing their energy and food bills.
 Isolated members of the community will report an improvement in mental wellbeing through experiencing lower feelings of loneliness.
 Customers will report an increased awareness of the dangers of carbon monoxide and an increased feeling of safety at home.
-Project Partners and Third Parties Involved Four Estates Community Centre Potential for New Learning The Centre for Warmth project offers learning opportunities for other VCMA projects that Cadent may look to support.
-It will allow us to understand whether we can have a positive impact on communities by our presence that are most vulnerable and deprived.
-Scale of VCMA Project and SROI Scale of VCMA project Calculations PLEASE NOTE THAT THE CALCULATIONS BELOW FOR SROI ARE BASED ON FORECASTED DATA FROM SIA PARTNERS HOWEVER.
-EXISTING C4W SCHEMES ACTUAL DATA SHOW CONSIDERABLY MORE BENEFIT.THIS WILL BE AMENDED WHEN WE HAVE SUFFICIENT ACTUAL DATA FROM THIS PARTNERSHIP.
-The Four Estates Centre For Warmth project will deliver support for an initial 12 month duration.
-The project will focus on the provision of advice to approximately 1300 customers.
-Social return on investment calculations Forecasted social return on investment = £140,204 Investment = £36,666.66 Forecasted 5-year gross present value from the issuing energy/income advice = £56,059
+Project Partners and Third Parties Involved Harpurhey Community Centre Potential for New Learning The Harpurhey Centre For Warmth project offers many potential areas of learning that Cadent can adopt for other VCMA-funded projects in RIIO-GD2.
+One of the main rationales behind funding the project was its focus on supporting isolated members of the community, an area where previous Cadent projects had not directly focused on When assessing options for VCMA projects, we considered the effectiveness of directly engaging with end customers (rather than using a project partner.
+This project will provide insight on the effectiveness of working community stakeholders such as Harpurhey Community centre.
+We believe that these stakeholders are trusted members of communities, and Cadent's partnerships with them allow us to engage previously difficult to reach customers with VCMA-funded services.
+Scale of VCMA Project and SROI Calculations Scale of VCMA project The Harpurhey Centre For Warmth project will deliver support for an initial 12-month duration.
+The project will focus on the provision of advice to approximately 1800 customers.
+1